onlyquake/xonotic-wiki/Organizational_Structure.markdown

 **Note:** Many of the core members are serving double roles as coordinators.
 This is not a considered a conflict of interests in decision making because these members are largely filling the role until someone else who fits the description can fill it.

 These coordination positions are time-consuming roles that require dedication, knowledge of the area and sharpened communication skills.
 If you believe you can be of assistance in this area, you may contact the team at admin@xonotic.org.
-Don’t forget, you can still contribute in other ways without the responsibilities of a coordinator.
+Don't forget, you can still contribute in other ways without the responsibilities of a coordinator.

 Other Contributors
 ==================